Fetal Alcohol Syndrome Symptoms, Causes and Treatment

 Fetal Alcohol Syndrome

-Fetal Alcohol Syndrome (FAS) is a condition that is associated with a variety of Fetal Alcohol Spectrum Disorders (FASD) caused by drinking alcohol during pregnancy.
+Fetal Alcohol Syndrome (FAS) is a condition that is associated with a variety of Fetal Alcohol Spectrum Disorders (FASD) and birth defects caused by alcohol during pregnancy.

-Most women understand the significance of not drinking alcohol while pregnant, although it’s quite common to hear it’s okay to practice moderation and have a drink occasionally.
+Most women understand the negative effects of alcohol and the significance of not drinking alcohol while pregnant.
+Unfortunately, it’s quite common to hear it’s okay to practice moderation and have a drink occasionally.

 While many women are able to have a drink once in a while without causing any problems for the fetus, the truth is, any amount of alcohol use can cause fetal alcohol syndrome in the unborn fetus during pregnancy.

-It’s simply not worth taking any chances, especially when considering the symptoms of FAS and birth defects might be a possible outcome.
+It’s simply not worth taking any chances, especially when considering the symptoms of FAS and birth defects caused by alcohol might be a possible outcome.

 September is FASD Awareness Month.